All Episodes

 Now, I know that some women are jealous of her, too.

-I mean, this is human nature's human nature, but.
+I mean, this is human nature is human nature, but anyway, we're back.

 Not that they share hers, but 59% of Republican voters say that Palin shares their views.

-And among the political class, just three percent have a very favorable opinion of Sarah Palin, while 64% hold a very unfavorable view.
+And among the political class, just 3% have a very favorable opinion of Sarah Palin, while 64% hold a very unfavorable view.

-Uh the political class, meaning people in Washington, for the most part, people in elective office, uh, people that work for people in elective office, uh, much of the uh the commentariat uh or the uh or the punditry out there.
+The political class, meaning people in Washington, for the most part, people in elective office, people that work for people in elective office, much of the commentariat or the punditry out there.

-But this this the intellectuals and the elitists and and their fear of Sarah Palin is probably equal to the same reasons that they fear me, or or or don't like me or whatever.
+But the intellectuals and the elitists and their fear of Sarah Palin is probably equal to the same reasons that they fear me or don't like me or whatever.

 To those who oppose her ideologically, they fear her gaining power and pushing her ideas because they work.

-And they said the same things about Reagan, not quite as vitriolic, but they said Reagan was stupid and amiable, dunce, likeable enough guy, but they treated Reagan like an idiot.
+And they said the same things about Reagan, not quite as vitriolic, but they said Reagan was stupid, an amiable dunce, likable enough guy, but they treated Reagan like an idiot.

 Obama's destroying the United States.